Open-Source-Community/LDP-Task/Mint/README.md

 Linux Mint uses the apt package manager.
 The apt package manager is a powerful tool that can be used to manage packages on a Linux system.
 The apt package manager is used to install, remove, and update packages on a Linux Mint system.

-Linux Mint comes with a package manager that allows you to install, update, and remove software.
+Linux Mint comes with a package manager that allows you to install, update, and remove the software.
 The default package manager for Linux Mint is mintInstall, but there are a few others available as well.
 In this article, we will discuss the different package managers available for Linux Mint and how to use them.

-***Note*** : Linux Mint Default Package Manager
+***Note***: Linux Mint Default Package Manager
 It is a package manager for Linux Mint that is known as the dpkg.

 ## User Experiences/Reviews
-- I really love Linux Mint, it is easy to install, very easy to use - yet it also has all the power of Linux under its hood.
+- I really love Linux Mint, it is easy to install, and very easy to use - yet it also has all the power of Linux under its hood.
 Just open up a terminal and everything is there.
-A well thought out and well rounded desktop focused distribution with some really stunning aesthetics.
+A well thought and well-rounded desktop-focused distribution with some really stunning aesthetics.
 - Linux Mint is a great alternative for Windows or Ubuntu users, who are looking for a free and genuine operating system, that is both reliable and easy to operate.
-- The main features of Linux Mint that made me choose it were: tools for graphic design (GIMP, Blender and Inkscape), improved productivity with LibreOffice suite and access to more than 7 thousand games with Steam.
+- The main features of Linux Mint that made me choose it were: tools for graphic design (GIMP, Blender, and Inkscape), improved productivity with LibreOffice suite, and access to more than 7 thousand games with Steam.
-## For your knowlege
+## For your knowledge
-Mint is always in top 7 Ranking linux distro in [Distrowatch](https://distrowatch.com/index.php?dataspan=26)
+Mint is always in the top 7 Ranking Linux distro in [Distrowatch](https://distrowatch.com/index.php?dataspan=26)

 ![distroatcher](https://i1.wp.com/www.linuxandubuntu.com/wp-content/uploads/2019/07/distrowatch-top-30-linux-distros.jpg?w=1400)
 ## How to install it?